Selene Wellbeing Experienced Psychotherapist and Yoga Therapist Specialising in Anxiety, Stress, Depression and Trauma Glasgow & Shotts, Lanarkshire

 Anxiety

 Anxiety can feel exhausting.
 If the symptoms below feel familiar, I understand how draining anxiety can be and how it can interfere in everyday life.
-I can support you to reduce and manage the symptoms you experience to be able to live your life more fully.
-Working together we can identify key patterns that perpetuate the anxiety cycle, which can inform changes and adjustments that will help improve your quality of life.
+We can explore changes and adjustments that will support you to reduce and manage the symptoms you experience to be able to live your life more fully.

 Emotional symptoms